mikhail-ivanov-tr/targetrecruit-doc-gulp/tutorials/jest-tests.md

 ## 4.1.
 HTML

 - Is an HTML element always available and visible?
 If no, then we should validate it is hidden or visible.
 - Some attributes of an HTML element are set with values of fields of JS controller?
-If yes, then we should validate the attributes of the HTML element are set with expected values?
+The values are not static/hardcoded but generated from database data or from user input?
+If answer is yes for both questions, then we should validate the attributes of the HTML element are set with expected values?

 ***yourLwc.html***